isaacyakl/brandojs/README.md

 -  Add explanation of how the library works and credit learning sources
 -  Update year date in LICENSE automatically

+Have a feature request?
+Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) with the labeled `enhancement` or write it yourself and create a pull request.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#issues)

 ## ➤ Issues

 Found a 🐛?
-Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new).
+Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) or create a pull request.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#license)